ciaoidea/Holo.Codec/README.md

   reconstruction to a viewable image (PNG).
 - Audio: WAV PCM 16-bit or 24-bit input, holographic `.holo` directory,
   reconstruction to WAV 16-bit.
-- Binary files (including PDF, DOCX, etc.): experimental support aimed at “all-chunks-present” round-trip; there is *no* structural resilience if you delete chunks (formats like PDF do not degrade gracefully).
+experimental support aimed at “all-chunks-present” round-trip; there is *no* structural resilience if you delete chunks (formats like PDF do not degrade gracefully).

 The codec is intentionally simple: